2021 MLB Mock Draft Projects Red Sox To Pick Superstar Pitcher At No. 4

 Many consider Leiter the best pitcher available in the draft, and he once was seen as a consensus No. 1 overall pick.
 However, he has slipped in some mock drafts in recent months,

-The shortstops Mayo references are: Marcelo Mayer of Eastlake High School in Chula Vista, Calif, whom and Khalil Watson of Wake Forest High School in N.C..
-Mayo projects Mayer and Waston to be draft first and second overall, respectively.
+The shortstops Mayo references are: Marcelo Mayer of Eastlake High School in Chula Vista, Calif, and Khalil Watson of Wake Forest High School in N.C.
+Mayo projects Mayer and Waston to be drafted first and second overall, respectively.
 Davis is the Louisville catcher, whom Mayo linked with the Red Sox in an earlier mock draft.

 The MLB Draft will take place July 11.